 In Arizona, sex offender registration is governed by A.R.S. § 13-3821.
 For certain crimes (e.g., sexual assault, molestation of a child, sexual conduct with a minor, child prostitution, luring a minor for sexual exploitation, and sexual exploitation of a minor which is possession of child pornography) sex offender registration is a requirement after a conviction.
 There are also some crimes for which sex offender registration is a requirement for if the individual has multiple prior convictions for the same offense (e.g., indecent exposure or public sexual indecency).

-This complex scheme gives a skilled sex crimes attorney the ability to argue against or help their client avoid the imposition of sex offender registration by a sentencing judge.
+This complex scheme gives the most skilled sex crimes attorney Phoenix can provide the ability to argue against or help their client avoid the imposition of sex offender registration by a sentencing judge.
 In several cases, the attorneys at Lane, Hupp, & Crowley, PLC have been able to present legal arguments to judges that sex offender registration is not authorized by law, or is not appropriate based on the facts of the case.
-The skilled sex crimes attorneys at Lane, Hupp, & Crowley, PLC have also been able to negotiate plea agreements with prosecuting attorney which allow their clients to avoid sex offender registration.
+The highly-competent sex crime lawyers at Lane, Hupp, & Crowley, PLC have also been able to negotiate plea agreements with prosecuting attorney which allow their clients to avoid sex offender registration.